pinchbv/floor/README.md

 The Floor library provides a lightweight SQLite abstraction with automatic mapping between in-memory objects and database rows while still offering full control of the database with the use of SQL.

-This package is still under development and the API will likely change.
+This package is still under active development and the API will likely change.

 ### Table of contents